gabrielsoltz/metahub/README.md

 }
 ```

-So now, in addition to the `findings` section we have an extra section `metatags.` Each entry is a combination of Tag and Value for the associated with the affected resource.
+So now, in addition to the `findings` section, we have an extra section, `metatags.` Each entry combines the Tag and Value associated with the affected resource.

 You can filter your findings based on MetaTags output using the option `--mh-filters-tags Tag=Value`.
 See [MetaTags Filtering](#metatags-filtering)

 # MetaTrails

-MetaTrails queries CloudTrail in the affected account to indentify critical events related to the affected resource, like for example, creation events, using the option `--meta-trails`.
+MetaTrails queries CloudTrail in the affected account to identify critical events related to the affected resource, such as creating events, using the option `--meta-trails`.

 ```sh